phpbb/documentation/development/extensions/tutorial_advanced.rst

   and would risk breaking.

 .. tip::
-  If you prefer TWIG instead of the phpBB template syntax, you can use:
+  If you prefer Twig instead of the phpBB template syntax, you can use:

   .. code-block:: html